ScarletBlizzard/YADeNA/README.md

     ```
     python assembler.py ...
     ```
+10. Before committing, if you installed or removed packages, run the command
+    ```
+    conda env export > environment.yml
+    ```
-9. Commit, push and do a pull request
+11. Commit, push and do a pull request